 - 8.6.1.
-Building exterior materials (stucco, brick, wood, etc.), window and door styles, and roof slope and materials shall be the same or similar on all parts of a structure and on all detached dwelling units on one lot.
-[103] - 8.6.2.
-Standard exposed concrete masonry unit (CMU) block is not allowed as a finish material for buildings. - 8.6.3.
-New garage fronts shall be set back not less than 20 feet from the property line abutting a public ROW or private street. - 8.6.4.
+Building exterior materials (stucco, brick, wood, etc.), window and door styles, and roof slope and materials shall be the same or similar on all parts of a structure and on all detached dwelling units on one lot. - 8.6.2.
+Standard exposed cement masonry unit (CMU) block is not allowed as a finish material for buildings. - 8.6.3.
+New garage fronts shall be set back not less than 20 feet from the property line abutting a public right-of-way or private street. - 8.6.4.
 Not more than 50 percent of a building's street frontage width shall be garage front. - 8.6.5.
-Primary entrances shall face the street or onto a porch facing the street.
-[106] In townhouse and multiple dwellingunit developments, the dwelling unit(s) adjacent to the public ROW shall have its (their) front door(s) oriented toward the street or have a street fronting porch.
-In multiple dwelling unit developments, there shall be at least once common entrance that shall be oriented toward the street.
-[123] - 8.6.6.
-Building façades facing a public ROW or private street shall contain windows or doors covering a minimum of 25% of the façade.
+Primary entrances shall face the street.
+In townhouse and multiple dwelling unit developments, the dwelling unit(s) adjacent to the public right-of-way shall have its (their) front door(s) oriented toward the street or have a street fronting porch. - 8.6.6.
+Building façades facing a public rightof-way or private street shall contain windows or doors covering a minimum of 25% of the façade.